top of page

 What Is Postpartum Depression?

-Postpartum depression is a form of clinical depression that occurs after childbirth.
+Unlike the baby blues, postpartum depression symptoms are more intense, last longer, and significantly impact daily functioning.
 It can begin within the first few weeks after delivery, but it may also develop anytime during the first year postpartum.
-Unlike the temporary “baby blues,” postpartum depression lasts longer than two weeks and interferes with daily functioning.
 It affects approximately 1 in 7 mothers.

 Postpartum Depression Is More Common Than You Think